Dr. Marc Lochbaum

 7 Elite Traits + 1

 In the sport psychology literature, there are 7 traits of elite performers ranging from one's training attitude to one's personality.
 In addition, our +1 is the environment as one cannot succeed without support and being in the right place at the right time.
-We explore these traits to maximize our impact.
+Below we explain the traits along with an example activities.

 Training attitude